trey-rosius/babysitter_api/content/resolvers/book_a_nanny.md

 - Put the rest of the job applications into an SQS queue, which would update the job application status from PENDING to DECLINED asynchronously.
 <br />

+This is primary candidate for a step functions workflow.We'll use an Express workflow, since our use case would be short-lived and instantaneous.

 For added functionality, it'll be good to send a push notification and an email to the applicant whose application was `accepted`.
 But this functionality isn't within the scope of this tutorial.